justinsulik/lmer/week1_LtB/readME.md

 Week 1: Thinking about the statistical issues underlying regression

+logPlot.R is for plotting untransformed and log-transformed data

-normPlot.R is Justin's script for producing two kinds of plots, to seeing how some randomly sampled data compares with a normal distribution
+normPlot.R produces two kinds of plots, to see how some randomly sampled data compares with a normal distribution